weiliddat/twired/readme.md

+# Twired

+- Separate business logic and runtime concerns.
+- Tiny (< 5kb) library with 0 dependencies.
+- Write distributed code that look and feel like regular code.
+- Easy to migrate — just write an executor adapting your current job/queue/task system.
+Doable in an afternoon!
+- Swap out executors in different environments for different behaviors and guarantees.

 ## Problem Statement

 When a codebase evolves to make use of distributed computing, they often have to change how code is written and structured.
 What used to be a simple function call is turned into `createTask`, `runTask`, `collectTask` calls, often split up into different directories and utilities.

-This makes your codebase increasingly hard to understand, slow to debug, and difficult to develop.
-You probably adopt different systems or services for different characteristics and guarantees, multiplying the surface area for developers to understand — hundreds of `createTask`, `sendMessage`, `startJob`, each probably using the same (hopefully?) underlying functions nested deep inside wrapped calls and workers.
+This makes your codebase hard to understand, slow to debug, and difficult to develop.

+You probably even adopt different systems or services for different characteristics and guarantees, multiplying the surface area for developers to understand — hundreds of `createTask`, `sendMessage`, `startJob`, each probably using the same (hopefully?) underlying functions nested deep inside wrapped calls and workers.

 This library is written as an answer to this problem.